michaelbarone/cc3/docs/features/iframe-state/README.md

 The IFrame state management system provides a centralized way to manage the lifecycle, visibility, and error states of iframes in the application.
 It uses React's Context API and custom hooks to provide a simple and type-safe interface for managing iframe states with a focus on the TOP menu navigation experience.

 ## Key Features
-- Centralized state management
+- Centralized state management for iframe content
-- Type-safe interfaces
+- Type-safe interfaces with React Context API
 - Error handling and retry logic
-- Visibility control
+- Visibility control via CSS for state preservation
-- Lifecycle management
+- Lifecycle management (load, unload, reload)
-- Performance optimizations
+- Performance optimizations with React.memo
-- Visual state indicators for TOP menu navigation
+- Visual state indicators for URL items in the Top Menu navigation
 - Long-press handling for resource management

 ## Core Components